 Novelette DeMercado came to the Dharma in 2005 when she sat her first retreat, with no prior meditation practice, at IMS.
 The practice has been a mainstay since then.
 Understanding the fluidity of what it means to cultivate an inclusive and welcoming environment is an interest and an element of her practice and professional life.
 Novelette has served in the capacity of POC Coordinator & Affinity Group Leader at Cambridge Insight Meditation Center for 15 years.
 Professionally she has a robust coaching portfolio that includes psychological safety, diversity, equity and inclusion, and inclusive organizational well-being strategies.

-Rosalyn Driscoll is a visual artist whose work explores the experience of the body, the somatic senses and perception, drawing on her Buddhist practice in the Theravada tradition since 1971.
-She participated in the first ISPP at BCBS and was instrumental in the development and production of the Dharma and Arts symposium at BCBS in 2016.
+Rosalyn Driscoll (Co-Chair) is a visual artist whose work explores the experience of the body, the somatic senses and perception, drawing on her Buddhist practice in the Theravada tradition since 1971.
+She participated in the first ISPP at BCBS, and was instrumental in producing the Dharma and Arts symposium in 2016 and subsequent courses for the Dharma and Art program at BCBS.
 She is a member of Sensory Sites, an international art collective based in London, committed to multisensory, site-specific installations and research into aesthetic perception.
 Her work has been exhibited in the US, Europe and Asia, and received awards and fellowships from the Dartington Hall Trust, UK, New England Foundation for the Arts, Massachusetts Cultural Council, and Helene Wurlitzer Foundation of New Mexico.
 Driscoll has presented worldwide at conferences for neuroscientists, philosophers, designers, art educators and people involved with disabilities.